 John James Audubon’s Birds of America

-John James Audubon’s initial idea for Birds of America was to produce a drawing for each type of bird found in America.
+John James Audubon’s initial idea for Birds of America was to produce a drawing for each type of bird found in the United States.
 The drawing would then be used for a Plate on a size of paper called double elephant (39 ½” x 29 ½”).
 Once a Plate was finished, it was added to a Number.
 Every Number was made up of five Plates.
 As soon as a Number was complete, it was distributed to Audubon’s subscribers to Birds of America.
 The exigencies of time and money demanded that some of the Plates include more than one species.
-Of the 435 Plates that were finally used for the double elephant folio edition of Birds of America, an estimated 134 complete copies are still intact.
-Depending on the condition of a copy, its value is well into the millions of dollars, if not tens of millions.
+Of the 435 Plates that were finally used for the double elephant folio edition of Birds of America, a little over 100 copies are still intact.
+Depending on the condition of a copy, its value is well into the millions of dollars.

 Audubon created 500 Plates for the smaller octavo (10 ¼”x 6 ½”) editions of Birds of America.
-For these editions, Audubon achieves his idea of dedicating each plate to a different species.
+For these editions, Audubon achieves his goal of dedicating each Plate to a different species.
 He also arranges the birds in taxonomical order along with a biography for each bird.
-The biographies are taken from his Ornithological Biography that he published separately from the first edition of Birds of America, i.e. the double elephant folio.
+The biographies are, for the most part, those that appeared in his Ornithological Biography which he published separately from the double elephant edition of Birds of America.

-In the birds section of askaudubon.net, it is possible to search for birds in Audubon's Birds of America by family, common name, or binomial.
+In the birds section of askaudubon.net, it is possible to search for birds in Audubon's Birds of America by family, common name, or the scientific binomial.
 For each bird, the following is provided.